Lemminkäinen: Death of Lemminkäinen

 Near the Finnish-Russian border in White Karelia, Ilomantsi, Kesälahti and Kerimäki, the runic song Death of Lemminkäinen (Lemminkäisen surma) is known.
-In it, Lemminkäinen goes on a dangerous journey similarly as in the Song of Lemminkäinen, but with the goal of finding a bride.
+In it, Lemminkäinen goes on a dangerous journey similar to that in the Song of Lemminkäinen, but with the goal of finding a bride.
 The destination of his journey could be Pohjola, Tuonela, Hiitola or Sápmi.
 His mother warns him not to go, as there are many shamans at his destination.
 He asks the mistress of the house for a maiden, but she tells him to clear various tasks before she would agree.
 These include hunting the Elk of Hiisi, which Lemminkäinen is able to do after praying for help from Ukko.
-He is then told to shoot a swan, which he goes to do, but while at it, the mistress kills him and dismembers his body.
+He is then told to shoot a swan, which he goes to do, but while he is at it, the mistress kills him and dismembers his body.